 In general, unless you know your Korean vocabulary list of meats, you’ll find a challenge in ordering food.
 I’ve done everything from mimicking game show X’s to clucking like a chicken to arrive at the realization, whatever I’m doing ISN’T working!
 My mother – my spool of wisdom- suggested saying “Vegetables Only“.
 Brilliant.
 I’ll try it, as at this point, I can’t think of any other phrase or charade to try.
-As you’ve probably guessed, vegetarian restaurants are pretty rare in Korea (although Seoul has a few more options).
+As you’ve probably guessed, vegetarian foods in Korea are pretty rare (although Seoul has a few more options).

 The inability to read signs & menus